netzero-labs/netzero-labs/docs/subscription/NetzeroUpdate.md

 - Health monitoring
 - Improved solar forecasting

-The app has over 100,000 downloads and has executed more than 3 million automations.
 This growth has come with increased infrastructure and development costs.
 All automations run in the cloud, and Tesla now charges for vehicle API access, further increasing operating expenses.

 ## How Netzero Helps You Save